 The capital city of Tyrol region, Innsbruck is said to have some of the prettiest Christmas markets in the alpine region.
 In the historic Old Town, surrounded by multicolor medieval facades, the traditional Christmas Market is bustling with winter treats.
 The wonderful Austria weather in December is great.

 But if you want a true taste of the Alps, you should take the Hungerbaghbahn funicular railway line all the way up to Hungerburg Hill for the Panorama Christmas Market.
 Breath-taking views of the mountain snow and plenty of alpine treats awaits- along with all this atmospheric music programme every Sunday evening.
+One can also enjoy the beauty while driving in Austria in December.

 Suggested Read: 10 Rivers In Austria That Will Bowl You Over With Their Beauty